 We’ve used the Postman collection provided in the RealWorld API project to exchange data with Conduit to understand the existing functionalities clearly.
 However, while analyzing the functionalities, we noticed incompatibility among the documents from RealWorld.
 Although RealWorld API provides API documentation alongside the Postman collection, some parameters and responses were not the same across all documentation.

 API documentation comprises mainly planning, designing, and reviewing the construction of APIs and enforcing developer guidelines.
 We’ve followed the same architecture provided in the RealWorld swagger 2.0 JSON API file.

 Linx immediately creates all the associated operations under the RESTHost plugin when the swagger definition is imported.

-To build an API compatible with the existing front-end, the API configurations must be identical to Conduit.
+API Configuration is vital in implementing data integrity and security, endpoints, responses, queries, and parameters.
+The API configurations must be identical to Conduit to build an API compatible with the existing front end.
 The following basic configurations of REST APIs must be the same as the RealWorld API:

 - Security and Authentication

 - Methods (Endpoints, query values, body, etc.) and parameters (supported data formats)

 - Handling response data (HTTP Status Codes, responses).

 Open API supports multiple authentications and authorization schemes specified with the “security scheme” component.
 For example, the RealWorld API uses API keys with JWT token for authorization.